-A retaining wall is a structure that retains (holds back) any material (usually earth) and prevents it from sliding or eroding away.
+Retaining wall is a structure that retain (holds back) any material (usually earth) and prevents it from sliding or eroding away.
 It is designed so that to resist the material pressure of the material that it is holding back.

 An earth retaining structure can be considered to have the following types:

 - Reinforced Gravity Walls

 - Pre-stressed retaining wall

 - Hybrid System